nicholaswilde/recipes/docs/reference/measuring.md

 | 475°F       | 240°C or Gas Mark 9   |

 [^1]:
-    The scoop# may be found by measuring the scoope bowl diameter if the scoop# is not printed on the scoop.
+    The scoop# may be found by measuring the scoop bowl diameter if the scoop# is not printed on the scoop.
 [^2]:
     The King Arthur Baking Company All-Purpose Baker's Companion
 [1]: <../sauces-and-dressings/mayonnaise.md>